Staking Mechanics

 What is Current Compute?

 The measured compute of a Compute Provider is displayed as Current Compute on the Staking frontend.
-It represents the total computational capacity across all of a provider's devices, broken down into four benchmark metrics: CPU Single Core, CPU Multi Core, RAM, and Storage.
+It represents the current total compute power measured across all of a provider's devices.
+Compute is broken down into four benchmark metrics: CPU Single Core, CPU Multi Core, RAM, and Storage.

-Compute is measured through four benchmark tests conducted on every device running the Acurast processor.
+Current Compute is measured through four benchmark tests (CPU Single Core, CPU Multi Core, RAM and Storage) conducted on every device running the Acurast processor.
 These tests run automatically during each device heartbeat (every 30 minutes) and the results are reported on-chain.
-The first valid benchmark report per epoch (900 blocks / roughly 90 minutes) will set a processor's measured compute and deployment activity state for that epoch.
-Read more about the technical aspects of the benchmarks here.
+The first valid benchmark report per epoch (900 blocks / roughly 90 minutes) will set a processor's Current Compute per benchmark metric and it's deployment activity state for that epoch.
+Read more about the technical aspects of the benchmark tests here.

 The Staking frontend is showing the four metrics, as measured in the last epoch for each Committer.